Creating and Signing Contracts with Aspose and DocuSign

-The DA-100 exam is titled Exam DA-100: Analyzing Data with Microsoft Power BI and is one of the many exams within the umbrella of Microsoft certification paths.
+The DA-100 exam is titled Analyzing Data with Microsoft Power BI and it is one of the many exams within the umbrella of Microsoft certification paths.
 Passing the exam is the only requirement to become a Microsoft Certified: Data Analyst Associate.
-Currently, it is the only Power BI specific exam and certification path offered by Microsoft.
+Currently, it is the only Power BI-specific exam and certification path offered by Microsoft.
 Since Microsoft moved to role-based certifications and retired the Microsoft Certified Solutions Associate (MCSA), Microsoft Certified Solutions Developer (MCSD), and Microsoft Certified Solutions Expert (MCSE) certifications, the DA-100 is the only option for Power BI developers who want a Microsoft certification at this time.

 Becoming a Microsoft Certified: Data Analyst Associate has more benefits than just a bullet point on a resume.
 Passing the exam requires technical knowledge as well as knowing how to best utilize the Power BI environment for a given situation.
 These skills can turn report builders into architects of enterprise-wide data solutions.
 This certification would greatly benefit anyone looking to begin a career or transition to a new role in data analytics using Power BI.
 It can also be a great way to display your personal career growth to managers or showcase skills to clients.
 This certification demonstrates that you can be trusted to build, deploy, and manage a business intelligence solution for an organization.

-The exam gives you 180 minutes to complete around sixty questions.
+The exam gives you 180 minutes to complete around 60 questions.
 The question formats are multiple choice and multi-select.
 There are case studies that ask multiple questions about a single, detailed set of business requirements.
 These contain a lot of information and involve a bit of critical thinking.
 The bulk of the exam consists of standalone questions.
-There is a nine-page document listing 116 skills that may be covered in the exam and there is a detailed list of skills covered provided by Microsoft.
+There is a 9-page document listing 116 skills that may be covered in the exam.
+A detailed list of skills covered is provided by Microsoft here.
 Overall, any feature that has been released as Generally Available for Power BI, both in the desktop and Power BI Service, may be included.
 The most important detail about the structure of the exam is that there is enough time allotted not to feel rushed.
 While some questions can be answered quickly, others require a bit of thought.
 When taking long exams, stress can be a driving factor in how people select responses.
-It is important to slowly read the questions to not miss key details of questions along the way.
-Only a minimal amount of experience of DAX (Data Analysis Expressions) and Power Query is required, you just need to be familiar with some basic functions and where to place them in a query.
+It is important to slowly read the questions in order to not miss key details of questions along the way.
+Only a minimal amount of experience of DAX and Power Query is required; you just need to be familiar with some basic functions and where to place them in a query.